MMitsuha/Tajimari/README.md

 Pack a program and inject `ShellcodeTemplate` into it.

+### PeMaster

+The PE lib providing parse, rebuild function

+#### Feature

+ - Fully OOP
+ - Fully C++
+ - Rebuild PE
+ - No dynamic memory allocation
+ - High code quality

 ### ShellcodeTemplate

-The shellcode generator using `MSVC`
+The shellcode generator using `MSVC`.

 Used as an alternative entry point for original program.
-There you can add some tweaks for the program itself or do some decryption for packer
+There you can add some tweaks for the program itself or do some decryption for packer.

-Depends on `lazy-importer` to use `Windows API`
+Depends on `lazy-importer` to use `Windows API`.

+NOTICE: DO NOT STATICALLY CALL AN WINDOWS API, it will remain in `import table` and can not run in injected environment!

 ## Build

-1. Setup `Visual Studio`
+1. Setup `Visual Studio`.
-2. Install and integrate `vcpkg`
+2. Install and integrate `vcpkg`.
-4. Tweak paths in `Tajimari Main`'s main.cpp
+4. Tweak paths in `Tajimari Main`'s main.cpp.
-5. Open the `.sln` file and enjoy it
+5. Open the `.sln` file and enjoy it.

+## Todo

+ - Virtualization support
+ - Better PE parse
+ - Rebuild import table
+ - Support dynamic base by relocation
+ - Parse rich header
+ - ...

 ## Donate